 - Image post: 800×600

 - Create Engaging Content

-If you only use social networks to spread awareness about your own products and services, people won’t stick around.
-Try to be as diverse and interesting as possible, a digital marketing company is very good at this.
+People won’t stick around if you only use social networks to spread awareness about your products and services.
+Try to be as diverse and exciting as possible; a digital marketing company is very good at this.
 Post news about the industry, promote educational content, hold contests, and try to be helpful.
 If your fans have questions, respond to them.
 They will appreciate your effort and reward it with trust and more engagement.

-Use emoticons, since posts that contain them usually have higher like, share and comment rates.
-When you share a text in your posts, delete the link from the copy; it is quite distracting to the reader’s eye.
+Use emoticons since posts that contain them usually have higher likes, shares, and comment rates.
+When you share a text in your posts, delete the link from the copy; it is pretty distracting to the reader’s eye.